 OPORDs at the platoon and company level are built using the TLPs.
 That planning methodology helps you prepare and plan for an upcoming operation.
 Building an OPORD is not a stand alone process.

-In Step 1 of the TLPs, you have received your mission from higher and begin to review what they provided.
-In Step 2, you form and brief your WARNO to your unit.
-This gets them aware of what's ahead, and begins your effort to plan and prepare as an element.
+In Step 1 of the TLPs, you received your mission from higher and begin to review what they provided.
+In Step 2, you formed and brief your WARNO to your unit.
+This got your element aware of what's ahead, and began your effort to plan and prepare together as a unified element.

 - mission variable analysis (TMT-CET)